opendp/opendp/docs/source/getting-started/tabular-data/index.rst

 Later examples in this tutorial will also introduce the idea of "margins".

-See the Polars section in the `OpenDP User Guide <../../api/user-guide/polars/index.html>`_ for more information on any of these topics.
+See :ref:`polars-user-guide` in API User Guide for more information on any of these topics.

 .. toctree::
   :maxdepth: 1